abaird986/aws-modern-application-workshop/module-1/README.md

 ### Getting Started

-#### Log In to the AWS Console
+#### Sign In to the AWS Console
-Log in to the AWS Console for the AWS account you will be using in this workshop.
+To begin, sign in to the AWS Console for the AWS account you will be using in this workshop.

 This web application can be deployed in any AWS region that supports all the services used in this application.
 The supported regions include: